imcoolbooy/imcoolbooy/README.md

 ---

-## 🌟 Fun Facts ⬇️⬇️⬇️
+## 🌟 Fun Facts:

-- I love coffee! ☕️
+- I love coffee.! ☕️

 - I enjoy hiking on weekends 🥾

-- I’m an avid reader, currently exploring fantasy novels 📚
+- I’m an avid reader currently exploring fantasy novels 📚

-- I have a collection of over **100** coding books! 📖
+- I have a collection of over **100** coding books.! 📖

 - My favorite programming language is **Python** due to its simplicity and versatility. 🐍

-- I have built **5** personal projects this year alone! 🚀
+- I have built **5** personal projects this year alone.! 🚀

 - I enjoy solving **puzzles** and **brain teasers** in my free time. 🧩

-- I love to travel and have visited **10** countries! ✈️
+- I love to travel and have visited **10** countries.! ✈️

-- My favorite cuisine is **Italian**, especially pasta! 🍝
+- My favorite cuisine is **Italian**, especially pasta.! 🍝

-- I'm currently learning **Japanese** as my new language adventure! 🇯🇵
+- I'm currently learning **Japanese** as my new language adventure.! 🇯🇵

 ---

-## 🎉 Fun Fact Icons ⬇️⬇️⬇️
+## 🎉 Fun Fact Icons:

 - **☕️ Coffee Lover**